 As he becomes immensely rich, he also becomes immensely greedy and impatient, so one day, he decides to kill the goose and take all of the golden eggs inside, only to discover that… they were none and, in his act of impatience, he destroyed the ability to get any more eggs in the future.”A chick and Golden Eggs

 In the book, Stephen R. Covey uses this example to introduce us to the idea of P/PC Balance.
 Here, P (for Production) represents the Golden Egg, what is produced and owns a value; PC stands for “Production Capability”, the Goose who could miraculously lay golden eggs.

 So, I see you coming, it’s easier to judge the farmer: it’s stupid, we all know that he should have cared for his Goose so she could produce more eggs, rather than kill her.
 How idiotic!

-In our relationships with people, groups and money, we only care about the immediate result (P – getting what we want right now), rather than invest (PC) on the long run, care for the present so we can earn more later.
+In our relationships with people, groups, and money, we only care about the immediate result (P - getting what we want right now), rather than invest (PC) in the long run, care for the present so we can earn more later.

 Have you learned something from this post?
 I would love to know your thoughts, about the story or about the book if you have read it, in the comments!

 Last updated: 4 weeks ago